Effect-TS/effect/packages/schema/README.md

 ## [fast-check](https://github.com/dubzzz/fast-check) arbitraries

-The `arbitrary` function provided by the `@effect/schema/Arbitrary` module represents a way of generating random values that conform to a given `Schema`.
+The `make` function provided by the `@effect/schema/Arbitrary` module represents a way of generating random values that conform to a given `Schema`.
 This can be useful for testing purposes, as it allows you to generate random test data that is guaranteed to be valid according to the `Schema`.

 ```ts
 import * as Arbitrary from "@effect/schema/Arbitrary";